The Pros and Cons of Intermittent Fasting for Women Over 60

 Weight Loss

-By triggering the body to use fat stores as fuel, intermittent fasting can lead to body fat being burned as energy, resulting in weight loss.
+Intermittent fasting triggers the body to use fat stores as fuel, burning body fat as energy and resulting in weight loss.

 Decreased Inflammation

-Eating in a smaller window may decrease the risk for inflammation, which is often caused by eating too much too often.
+Eating in a smaller window may decrease the risk of inflammation, which is often caused by eating too much too often.

 Lower Cholesterol